open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ```

 Notice that the workload is now picking up real CPU usage samples from the microservice and computing an average.
 This is accomplished without any open ports on the host because the workload container has joined the docker network of the microservice.
+(This can be seen using the commands `docker ps`, `docker network ls`, and `docker inspect <id>`.)
 This is how the containers will be configured when running on Edge nodes.

 Control-C to stop `tail`.
 Then the workload container and the microservice container test environment can be stopped: